916StefEduard/DesignPatterns/README.md

 Static Class in Java = used only inside another class and has restricted access to variables that are not static from the
                         outside class.

-HTTP Request:
+Multiple Inheritance: Not allowed in Java only in C++ / Multiple Interface Inheritance is allowed in Java (or interface to interface inheritance) HTTP Request:
       GET: used to retrieve information from the server using the url
       POST: used to send data to the server using html forms